 Loose or excess skin around the upper arms can be caused by significant weight loss or a lack of elasticity in the skin that occurs as we age.
 It can feel uncomfortable and may affect clothing choices.
-Our cosmetic and plastic specialists can help by creating a tighter appearance.
+We work with dedicated cosmetic and plastic specialists that can help by creating a tighter appearance.

 Our cosmetic team will support your needs